skehrli/ec-data-analysis/report_texts/statsWithBattery.md

 Now we add a hypothetical battery to the community.
-Every member has the ability to charge the battery (similar to selling to a community member) and discharging from the battery (similar to buying from a community member).
+Every member has the ability to charge the battery (similar to selling to a community member) and discharge from the battery (similar to buying from a community member).
 The charging/discharging privileges are allocated in an analogous way to the market clearing algorithm.

 The battery is only allowed to discharge to 15% of its maximal capacity and charge up to 85% of its maximal capacity.
 The initial capacity of the battery is 15% of the initial capacity.
 Note that this initial energy storage may not be discharged by the members.